 Greenspark project, as you see it now, is a culmination of five years of research and planning.
 Over that period we have looked at hundreds of properties, built a number of complicated spreadsheets, received great advice from countless people, and documented the best exhibit ideas.
 Now, finally, we are ready to make it happen.
 An idea to create a place for people to experience all aspects of sustainable living is rapidly becoming a reality.
 During the summer of 2015, we found a property that satisfied all our requirements and in March 2016 we bought it.
 We engaged a local engineering company to help us with a site plan and with the permits.
-With their help, we received the necessary permits, so at this point Greenspark is ready to get built.
-We will update this page with our progress.
+With their help, we received the necessary permits.

 We purchased land and received all permits.
 We built a 20 lot parking space.
 We also built an off-grid solar powered Welcome Center and exhibit pavilions.

 All exhibits have been designed and many have been purchased and ready to be assembled.
+Coming in 2018.

-We have already purchased the solar-human trike called ELF, a first modern mass produced electric car, called CommutaCar, a sailing velomobile called Whike, a demo biodiesel setup and a wood gasifier.
+Come see a solar-human hybrid ELF, a first modern mass produced electric car, called ComutaCar, a sailing trike called Whike, a demo biodiesel setup and a wood gasifier.

 Support GreenSpark's mission to inspire local and global communities to adapt current green technologies through interactive hands-on experiences.